Book Launch: ‘Reclaiming the Jewel of Africa’ by Olusegun Aganga CON

-Join us on a insightful evening with Olusegun Aganga CON as he launches his book launch in London: Reclaiming the Jewel of Africa.
+Join us on an insightful evening with Olusegun Aganga CON as he launches his book in London: Reclaiming the Jewel of Africa.
 In Conversation with Nick Kochan.

-In conversation with RAS’ Chairperson, Arunma Oteh OON, the author will share an insider account of how to take Nigeria and Africa from potential to prosperity in conversation with journalist Nick Kochan.
+At this event, the author will share an insider account of how to take Nigeria and Africa from potential to prosperity in conversation with journalist Nick Kochan.
 Drawing on long experience in both the private sector and government, Olusegun Aganga CON provides practical and pragmatic insights that all Nigerians, and anyone concerned about the broader economic future of Africa, should consider.

 The session includes excerpts’ readings and Q&A. Books are available to purchase now or on the day where the author will be signing copies.
 Proceeds from the sales will go towards poverty alleviation programs in Nigeria and other African countries.